BinaryIgor/code-examples/metrics-and-logs-collector/README.md

 # Metrics and Logs Collector

-Simple Python app that collects metrics and logs from Docker Containers.
+Simple Python app/tool that collects metrics and logs from Docker Containers.

-It then exposes these metrics to Prometheus and saves logs in the local file system, limiting their size and rotating files, if neccessary.
+It then exposes those metrics to Prometheus (which just means having a http endpoint) and saves logs in the local file system, limiting their size and rotating files, if necessary.

+Basic requirements:
+* Python 3.10, compatible pip & deps specified in src/requirements.txt
+* Alternatively just Docker and running it as a container - see `build_and_run_collector.bash`
+* Prometheus, if you want to make practical use of the exposed metrics

 ## When to use it

-If you have a system that can be deployed on a single machine or a few machines.
-You don't want to (and shouldn't) bother with Kubernetes and you seek for a simpler solution.
-In that case you can you just use Docker + a few scripts and tools to make your life easier.
-This is one of these tools - you only need Docker and a Prometheus instance to use it.
+If you work on a system that can be deployed on a single machine or a few machines.
+If this is the case, you don't want to bother with Kubernetes complexity, so you seek for a simpler solution.
+You can you just use Docker and a few scripts and tools to make your life easier.
+This is one of those tools - only Docker and a Prometheus instance is needed to use it.

-## Overview - how it works
+## How it works

-collector.py is an entry point of the application.
+*collector.py* is an entry point of the *metrics-ands-logs-collector*.
-When started, it reads config from env variables, which is printed to the console and shown like this:
+When started, it reads config from env variables and prints it to the console like this:
 ```
 2024-02-11 19:15:47.998 [INFO] collector: Starting collector for local-machine machine!
 2024-02-11 19:15:47.998 [INFO] collector: METRICS_COLLECTION_INTERVAL: 20